wp-plugins/litextension-magento-to-woocommerce-migration/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Magento to WooCommerce Migration Plugin is ultimate Shopping Cart Migration Solution by LitExtension.

 == Description ==

 Magento to WooCommerce Migration Plugin is ultimate Shopping Cart Migration Solution by LitExtension.It allows you to migrate all your products, categories, orders, customers, passwords, SEO URLs and other data from Magento to WooCommerce in 3 simple steps.

 == Installation ==